Approximate hedging with proportional transaction costs in stochastic volatility models with jumps: Model with jumps and main results

 The goal now is study asymptotic property of the replication error $V^{n}_\zs{1}-h(S_\zs{1})$.
 To describe asymptotic properties, let us introduce the following functions

 where $\varphi$ is the standard normal density function.
 As shown below, the rate of convergence of our approximation will be controlled by the parameter $\beta$ defined by

-Before stating our main result, let us emphasize that using an enlarged volatility which diverges to infinity implies that asymptotic property of hedging error strongly depends on trading times near by the maturity.
-But remember that jumps are rare events and hence, jumps near by the expiry can be omitted with very small probability.
-Therefore, jumps in such contexts do not much affect asymptotic property of the hedging error as revisions become more shorter.
-This important fact proves that increasing volatility as in \cite{Nguyen} is still helpful for models with jumps.
-The below theorems are in fact the achievement of \cite{Nguyen} for continuous stochastic volatility models.
+Before stating our main result, let us emphasize that using an enlarged volatility which diverges to infinity implies that the asymptotic property of the hedging error strongly depends on trading times near by the maturity.
+But remember that jumps are rare events and hence, possible jumps near by the maturity can be omitted with a very small probability.
+Therefore, jumps in such contexts do not much affect the asymptotic property of the hedging error as the hedging revision is taken more frequently.
+This implies that increasing volatility is still helpful for models with jumps.
+The theorems below are generalizations of the achievement of continuous stochastic volatility models in \cite{Nguyen}.

 \begin{theorem} Under conditions $(\C_1)-(\C_2)$, the sequence of converges to a centered-mixed Gaussian variable as $n$ tends to infinity, where the positive function $\Gamma$ is the limit of trading volume defined as